Ati people: Clothing

 Not too long ago, like other Negritos in the country, their clothing was simple, with women wearing wraparound skirts, sometimes made out of bark cloth, and men wearing loincloths.
 However today T-shirts, pants, and rubber sandals are common as daily clothes.

 Jewelry is simple in nature.
 Some jewelry objects involve plants such as flowers, while others use animal bones; particularly the teeth of pigs.

 Medicine

 Ati are known in Panay as practitioners of herbal medicine.
 Locals often seek their help in removing leeches from a person's body.

 Mobility

 The Negritos traditionally were nomadic people, with the Ati of Panay being known as the most mobile.
 Now they live in more permanent settlements like Barotac Viejo, island of Guimaras, Igkaputol (Dao), Tina (Hamtic) and Badiang (San Jose de Buenavista).
 The famous island of Boracay is still regarded as their ancestral land as the area known as Takbuyan, between the municipalities of Tobias Fournier (Dao) and San Joaquin, on the southwestern coast of Panay.
 Very few of them are now nomadic (mostly women with small children).
-Ati men traditionally join 'sacadas' workers on time of harvest of sugar plants in places such as Negros or Batangas.
+Ati men traditionally join 'sacadas' workers at the time of harvest of sugar plants in places such as Negros or Batangas.